rodolfodpk/go-crablet/README.md

 - **Batch Operations**: Efficient batch operations for appending multiple events
 - **PostgreSQL Backend**: Uses PostgreSQL for reliable, ACID-compliant storage with optimistic concurrency control
 - **Go Native**: Written in Go with idiomatic Go patterns and interfaces
-- **Stream Position Management**: Automatic handling of stream positions to ensure event ordering and prevent race conditions.
-All event appends use the current stream position for optimistic concurrency control, maintaining consistency across concurrent operations.
+- **Position Management**: Automatic versioning of the global event stream to prevent conflicts when multiple processes try to append events simultaneously

 ## References